S&P 500 and Gold

 As the joke goes, S&P 500 crashes are worse than divorces.
 An investor could lose half of their money and their spouse would still be there.

-The S&P 500 index was introduced in 1923, but the index in its present form began on March 4, 1957.
+The Standard & Poor’s 500 Index (S&P 500, or just S&P) is an index of the 500 largest U.S. corporations by market capitalization listed on the New York Stock Exchange or Nasdaq Composite.
+The index was introduced in 1923, but the S&P 500 in its present form began on March 4, 1957.
 Contrary to the Dow Jones Industrial Average, the S&P 500 is a market value-weighted index that includes 500 companies across all industries and both growth and value stocks.
 For these reasons, the S&P 500 is one of the most commonly followed equity indices, and it is believed to be one of the best representations of the U.S. stock market.

 Negative Link Between S&P 500 and Gold